£150,000 Compensation for Medical Negligence Birth Injury

 This case also shows why it is so important for NHS Hospitals to have an emergency plan for the situations which have a high risk of injuring a mother and her baby.
 While shoulder dystocia injury is thankfully rare, when it does occur, the hospital must have a system in place to deal with it quickly and efficiently, and doctors must have the necessary skills and experience.

-Partner David Thomas is also representing the child who suffered a shoulder dystocia injury due to the rushed and violent emergency forceps delivery.
+Medical Negligence Lawyer David Thomas is also representing the child who suffered a shoulder dystocia injury due to the rushed and violent emergency forceps delivery.

 For free legal advice call our Medical Negligence Solicitors